Craftit7/Quizizz-cheat-2021/README.md

 ## Using the extension

-- Just click on it's icon and click on "activate"
+- Just click on it's icon while in the first question.

 ## Help me make more!
 [Donate](https://paypal.me/FlashPlaysDonations)